Azure/azure-sdk-for-net/sdk/storage/Azure.Storage.Queues/README.md

 // Get a connection string to our Azure Storage account string connectionString = "<connection_string>";

-// Try to create a queue named "sample-queue" QueueClient queue = new QueueClient(connectionString, "sample-queue");
+// Try to create a queue named "sample-queue" and avoid any potential race
+// conditions that might arise by checking if the queue exists before creating QueueClient queue = new QueueClient(connectionString, "sample-queue");
 try
 {